vimc/orderly-web-deploy/README.md

 python3 setup.py install --user
 ```

+(you may need `--upgrade` to upgrade older versions of python packages).

 This installs the package `orderly_web` for programmatic use, and a cli tool `orderly-web` for interacting with the package:

 ## Usage